JeffDeCola/my-go-examples/cryptography/hashing/bcrypt-password-hashing/README.md

 go run bcrypt-password-hashing
 ```

-Now go into the code and change `passwordEntered` and note it is
+Now go into the code and change `passwordEntered` and note it's
 invalid.